nnirror/wax/README.md

 # Getting started

 Wax runs entirely in the browser.
-When you load the web page, the virtual workspace is empty except for two `speaker` devices at the bottom.
+When you load the web page, the virtual workspace is empty except for two `output` devices at the bottom.

 To view a list of all objects, press the "all devices" button.
 This will list each device along with a link to its below documentation.